 Tim van de Brug

 My research focuses on high-dimensional statistics and machine learning for the analysis of medical imaging data.
 I specialize in both MRI and PET data, with applications in neuroscience and oncology.
-I develop advanced methodology to extract very detailed information from images, not visible to the naked eye, and use this to predict disease progression and treatment response.
+I develop advanced methodology to extract detailed information from images, not visible to the naked eye, and use this for prediction of disease progression and treatment response.
 For example, I am currently working on a radiomics approach to select the optimal therapy for diffuse large B-cell lymphoma patients based on whole-body PET-CT scans.
 My background is in mathematics, in particular probability theory and mathematical physics.

 MM van Nee, T van de Brug, MA van de Wiel.
 Fast marginal likelihood estimation of penalties for group-adaptive elastic net.
 Submitted (2021). link

 SD Roosendaal, T van de Brug, S Blaser, A Vanderver, NI Wolf, MS van der Knaap.
 Imaging patterns characterizing mitochondrial leukoencephalopathies.
 American Journal of Neuroradiology (2021).